 We have all read the negative press in the past some vegan protesters attracted by their antics.
 Many argued that their actions gave veganism and animals rights activism a very bad name.
 My own cousin, sitting alone in her family home in Kent as a 16 year old back in the 70s, was traumatised when the house was attacked by animal rights activists.
 Windows were smashed and paint was daubed on the walls – all because her father, my uncle, carried out drugs tests on sheep.
 Yet what they failed to understand was that he was the world’s foremost expert on sheep, and the work that he carried out saved the lives of literally millions of animals.
 My cousin, undaunted, grew up to be a very successful veterinary surgeon, testament to her resolve.

 But as veganism became more mainstream in this country, the myth that all vegans were hippy protesters has faded, as the vast majority of vegans are peace-loving citizens who would never think of any form of violent protest.
-Yes of course there are exceptions, but vegans on the whole just want to enjoy their lifestyle choice and the health benefits that brings.
+Yes of course there are exceptions, but vegans on the whole just want to enjoy their lifestyle choice or other benefits that brings.

 And of course food retailers have latched on to the increase in popularity of veganism by launching a vast array of vegan products, widely available in their stores.
 Just last weekend, Sainsbury’s opened the UK’s first pop-up meat free butcher shop in East London for three days.
 In an attempt to introduce more people to plant-based meat, the shop was so successful that customers had to be limited in the number of items they could purchase.